sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=EYhlJm6iBpA&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy outlined emphasizes the importance of thorough backtesting to ensure robust and reliable results.
-Here's a concise summary:

-1. **Backtest Duration**:
+1. **Themes**:
+   - The importance of backtesting for traders.
+   - Market conditions (Bull and Bear Markets).
+   - Time frames for strategies (day trading vs. long-term).

+2. **Trading Products**:
+   - Swing strategies.
+   - Day trading strategies.
+   - Long-term strategies.

+3. **Indicators**:
+   - None explicitly mentioned in the article.

+4. **Strategy Details**:
-   - Swing strategies should be backtested over at least 10 years to capture various market conditions, including bull markets, bear markets, and corrections.
+   - Backtesting swing strategies for at least 10 years to capture various market conditions.
-   - The duration may vary based on the strategy's time frame: shorter for day trading, longer for long-term strategies.
+   - Adjusting backtest duration based on strategy time frame (shorter window for day trading, longer for long-term strategies).

-2. **Trade Count**:
-   - Ensure a significant number of trades are included in the backtest to avoid results being influenced by random fluctuations.
+   - Importance of having a significant number of trades to avoid random fluctuations.
-   - Focus on both the length of time and the number of observations to validate the strategy effectively.

-This approach helps traders build a well-rounded understanding of their strategy's performance across different market scenarios, reducing reliance on anecdotal evidence and improving confidence in the strategy's reliability.
+5. **Backtest Performance**:
+   - Capturing market conditions from bull runs to corrections.
+   - Ensuring results are not just random fluctuations.

+6. **Conclusions**:
+   - A good rule of thumb is to back test swing strategies for at least 10 years or include both Bull and Bear Markets.
+   - Consider strategy time frame when determining backtest duration.
+   - Focus on having enough trades to make observations significant.
 </details>

 <details>